Cultural Programme

 Admission: Free

-• Experience a performance by FRYD, a Bodø-based dance studio, learn about our local Sámi culture from Árran, the national Lule Sámi centre, and listen to a performance by Trygve Misvær, a local Sámi singer, accompanied by Andrej Stepanov, the accordion player.
+• Experience a performance by FRYD, a Bodø-based dance studio, and listen to a performance by Trygve Misvær, a local Sámi singer, accompanied by Andrej Stepanov, the accordion player.

 Location: Store sal at Stormen Concert Hall, Storgata 1B (city centre)